analogic/cacti/README.md

     analogic/cacti
 ```

-You need precreate db user and db itself.
+You need pre-create db user and db itself.
 Tables are created automaticaly at first start.